 Biometric verification systems work by using consistent biometric data.
 Just like earlier explained, a copy of the person's unique characteristics is first collected and stored in a database.
 After that, it can then be used for verification purposes in the future.

 For example, if you go to open an account in a bank, it's likely they collect a passport photograph, fingerprints, or even a voice sample depending on the level of security necessary.
-When you return to access that account in the future, the bank would make use of those biometric data initially collected to verify whether you’re truly who you claim to be.
+When you return to access that account in the future, the bank would make use of the biometric data initially collected to verify whether you’re truly who you claim to be.
 They might take your picture and match it against the one in their database or check your fingerprints or voice.
+This may also occur if you apply for a loan.

 During the process, new biometric data is captured and run against the one in their database for a match.
 If there’s a match, it indicates that you’re who you claim to be, if not, you’re flagged immediately as an imposter.
 The process is carried out by a biometric identity verification software using AI and machine learning.
 You can read more on the best verification software solutions in 2022.